 By Geethanjali Nataraj

-Geethanjali Nataraj is a senior fellow at the Observer Research Foundation, and a policy leader in the Knowledge Partnership Programme between IPE Global and the Indian branch of the United Kingdom’s Department for International Development (DFID).
+Geethanjali Nataraj is a senior fellow at the Observer Research Foundation, New Delhi and Policy Lead, Knowledge Partnership Programme, DFID India and IPE Global.